-Blepharoplasty, the clinical term for eyelid surgery, with Dr. Schaffer addresses your aging eyes.
+Blepharoplasty, the clinical term for eyelid surgery, with Dr. Eric Schaffer in San Antonio, TX addresses your aging eyes.
 By removing excess sagging skin, repositioning fat, and possibly tightening loose muscles, eyelid surgery can take a decade or more off the age of your face.
 Eyelid surgery can be performed on either the upper or lower eyelids (or both), and Dr. Schaffer often performs this surgery in conjunction with a brow lift to elevate sagging brows.

 Who Is an Ideal Candidate for Eyelid Surgery?

 Blepharoplasty is one of the few cosmetic procedures equally popular with women and men.
 This is because there is no gender difference in the way our eyes age.
 Obviously, people who have spent more time outdoors, squinting and dealing with the sun’s UV radiation will have more aging around their eyes than others.
 Same if you’ve smoked.
 Others have a genetic predisposition to forming under eye bags.
 But the reality of it is this — most people over the age of 40 would benefit from eyelid surgery.

 Patients can opt to have Dr. Schaffer perform an upper blepharoplasty or lower blepharoplasty or address both eyelids at once.
 Upper blepharoplasty mainly addresses the sagging that is prevalent in the upper eyelid.
 Incisions are made to allow for removal of excess skin and some fat.
 Dr. Schaffer often repositions fat, rather than removing it.

 While upper blepharoplasty is usually a cosmetic procedure, sometimes a patient’s sagging is extreme enough that the skin is impacting vision.
 In these cases, this is called functional upper blepharoplasty, and the procedure is usually covered by insurance.